shrhdk/meowshot/README.md

 * Take a 360&deg; picture remotely.
 * Play a cute cat voice from a speaker in THETA remotely.
-* Record your voice using a microphone in THETA and use it instead of cat voice.
+* Record your voice using a microphone in THETA and use it instead of a cat voice.

-You can execute these commands remotely using your smartphone.

 You don't need to install a smartphone app.
 Just need a web browser.